 - Committee was assured that all the debt costs were covered by the scheme and that it was self-financing. - m.
-The Cabinet Member assured the Committee that detailed a cost analysis had been undertaken in the Cabinet report and that option 2 would allow the Council to release other buildings or use them in different ways.
+The Cabinet Member assured the Committee that a detailed cost analysis had been undertaken in the Cabinet report and that option 2 would allow the Council to release other buildings or use them in different ways.
 No final decision had been made.
 Cabinet were satisfied that the financial assumptions were robust. - n.
 In relation to the savings tracker and how the RAG status was profiled, officers advised that the profile of savings would differ from saving to saving for a particular year.
-The tracker included savings delivered to date as well as forecasting the full saving, in order to give the whole picture.
+The tracker included savings delivered to date as well as forecasting for the remainder of the year, in order to give the whole picture.
 An updated review of the savings tracker would be included in the upcoming Cabinet report. - o.
-The Committee also put forward the following recommendations in relation to the budget papers and the formatting thereof. - The need for reports to written in such a way that cooptees and the public can easily understand them.
-The key areas of information should be pulled out of the MTFS report to Cabinet and included in the main body of the report to the relevant scrutiny panels. - The use of less technical language and explaining what terminology meant i.e. budget gaps. - A one to two page summary to be produced as part of the papers, which provides a summary of what is set out in the revenue and capital budgets.
-This should be at the start of the report. - The use of better indexing or sub-indexes on the PDF version of the papers, to make it easier to scroll through different sections. - That future budget briefings were orientated towards the MTFS and the papers being scrutinised, rather than a quarter 2 budget briefing.
+The Committee also put forward the following recommendations in relation to the budget papers and the formatting thereof. - The need for reports to written in such a way that cooptees and the public could easily understand them.
+The key areas of information should be pulled out of the MTFS report to Cabinet and included in the main body of the report to the relevant scrutiny panels. - The use of less technical language and explaining what terminology meant i.e. budget gaps. - A one to two page summary to be produced as part of the papers, which provided a summary of what was set out in the revenue and capital budgets.
+This should be at the start of the report. - The use of better indexing or use of sub-indexes on the PDF version of the papers, to make it easier to scroll through different sections. - That future budget briefings were orientated towards the MTFS and the papers being scrutinised, rather than a quarter 2 budget briefing.

-The Committee went through the budget scrutiny recommendations at Appendix A of the report, put forward by the four scrutiny panels and the recommendations in relation to Your Council put forward by OSC at the meeting on 13th January:
+The Committee went through the budget scrutiny recommendations at Appendix A of the report, put forward by the four scrutiny panels and the recommendations in relation to Your Council put forward by OSC at the meeting on 13th January.
+The following was put forward in relation to comments to Cabinet: